A note on accuracy

 - Property type: New and established residential properties

-- Property price caps (selected, 2025–26): Vary by location — typically $800,000–$900,000 in capital cities and $650,000–$750,000 in regional areas.
-Check Housing Australia's website for the cap in your specific location.
+- Property price caps (selected, 2025/26): Vary by location, typically $800,000 to $900,000 in capital cities and $650,000 to $750,000 in regional areas.
+Check Housing Australia’s website for the cap in your specific location.

 - Number of places per year: 35,000 places (shared with Regional First Home Buyer Guarantee)

-- How to access: Apply through a participating lender — most major banks and many credit unions participate
+- How to access: Apply through a participating lender.
+Most major banks and many credit unions participate.

 2. Regional First Home Buyer Guarantee